Courses Taken At Other Institutions

 College of General Studies

-Students who complete College of General Studies courses CGS SS 102, SS 201, and SS 202 with a grade of C or higher will receive credit for CAS HI 102, HI 176, and, starting in Fall 2011 for new majors, HI 334.
+Students who complete College of General Studies courses CGS SS 102, SS 201, and SS 202 with a grade of C or higher will receive credit for CAS HI 102, HI 176, and, starting in Fall 2011 for new majors, HI 334, respectively.
 Students who complete CGS SS 103 and SS 104 with a grade of C or higher will receive credit for CAS HI 101 and HI 102.
 These course credits are given both for Major and Minor concentrators.

 Students who complete the four-semester humanities sequence of the College of Arts & Sciences Core Curriculum with a grade of C or higher will receive credit for CAS HI 101 and HI 102.